TORM plc research snapshot

 TRMD AI Trading Strategy Framework

 The TRMD AI trading strategy is a rules-based research framework, not personalized advice.
-Pair it with live price and volume, a defined position size, an invalidation level, product tanker rate data, and TORM quarterly filings.
+Pair it with live price and volume, a defined position size, an invalidation level, product tanker TCE rate data, Hormuz and trade route news, and TORM quarterly filings.

 Trend-following setup

-Wait for TRMD to hold above the $28 near-support area and break above $30 with volume expansion.
-Confirm with positive product tanker TCE rate trends and a supportive Q2 2026 filing before treating the move as a trend continuation.
+Wait for TRMD to hold above the $29.40 to $29.80 near-support area and break above the $30.50 to $30.70 resistance zone with volume expansion.
+Confirm with firm product tanker TCE rate data, the Q2 2026 report on August 26, and positive charter coverage before treating the move as a trend continuation.

-A failed breakout and close below the $26 key support invalidates the setup.
-Do not expand risk simply because the 9.5% dividend yield appears attractive.
+A failed breakout and close below the $28.00 to $28.50 key support invalidates the setup.
+Do not expand risk simply because the 8% dividend yield appears attractive.

 Mean-reversion setup

-If TRMD pulls back toward the $26-28 support zone while RSI remains above 40 and product tanker rates hold steady, consider accumulating a small position.
-Use TCE rate data and peer stock performance to separate normal volatility from a cycle shift.
+If TRMD pulls back toward the $28.00 to $29.00 support zone while RSI holds above 40 and product tanker rates stay firm, consider accumulating a small position.
+Use TCE rate data, Hormuz news, and peer stock performance to separate normal volatility from a cycle shift.

 Do not average down solely on the dividend yield.
-A product tanker rate decline can keep the stock under pressure for multiple quarters even with a high yield.
+A product tanker rate decline or the reopening of the Strait of Hormuz can keep the stock under pressure for multiple quarters even with a high yield.

 Fundamental monitor

-Track MR and LR2 product tanker spot TCE rates, refinery utilization and runs, fleet utilization, vessel supply and newbuilding orders, TORM debt levels, cash, dry-dock schedule, dividend declarations, and share count changes.
+Track MR, LR1, and LR2 product tanker spot TCE rates and charter coverage percentages, refinery utilization and runs, fleet utilization, vessel supply and newbuilding orders, the status of the Strait of Hormuz, TORM debt and cash, dry-dock schedules, dividend declarations, share count changes, and any block offering activity.

-Reduce exposure if spot TCE rates approach cash breakeven levels, net debt rises relative to EBITDA, or dividends are cut or flagged for reduction.
+Reduce exposure if spot TCE rates approach cash breakeven levels, net debt rises relative to EBITDA, dividends are cut or flagged for reduction, or additional equity block offerings dilute shareholders.
 Watch for changes in oil product trade flows and environmental regulations.

 Investment research summary